-Celebrated every year, between 1 and 10 December, Hornbill Festival is where all Naga tribes (16 in total) come together and exhibit their wears, enact their daily life and re-create their energetic festivals at one place.
-That’s hornbill festival for you.
+Celebrated every year, between 1 and 10 December, Hornbill Festival is where all Naga tribes (16 in total) come together and exhibit their wears, enact their daily life and re-create their energetic festivals in one place.
+That’s a hornbill festival for you.

-And bringing The Hornbill Festival pictures, all at one place, here are top 17 photos I have clicked for you:
+And bringing The Hornbill Festival pictures, all in one place, here are the top 17 photos I have clicked for you:

 Hornbill Festival Pictures and Photos

-Despite most of the tribesmen performing at hornbill festival being unfamiliar to tourist behaviour, one thing that makes Hornbill Festival special is the friendliness of local Nagas towards the tourists.
+Despite most of the tribesmen performing at the hornbill festival being unfamiliar with tourist behaviour, one thing that makes the Hornbill Festival special is the friendliness of local Nagas towards the tourists.
 Just ask anyone what they’re drinking, and they would all be happier to share a sip.
-Get your pictures clicked at Hornbill Festival, with some of the tribesmen is certainly a highlight
+Getting your pictures clicked at Hornbill Festival, with some of the tribesmen is certainly a highlight

-The tribesmen of Yimchungru tribe drinking the local rice millet beer from a bamboo cup
+The tribesmen of the Yimchungru tribe, drinking the local rice millet beer from a bamboo cup

 A traditional Morung of the popular Konyak tribe.
 Back in the days, the tribesmen would carve a nearly-possible image of their deceased family members on the wooden frames of doors and windows, as a memory — and that was the only way to remember them.
 Note: When it comes to clicking Hornbill Festival pictures, be known that you can access any area without any permission.
 No one minds.

-Other than traditional Naga Morungs and various performances, the festival of Hornbill also showcases various art exhibitions, for example, this: An exhibition on the Last of The Tattooed Headhunters of Nagaland
+Other than traditional Naga Morungs and various performances, the festival of Hornbill also showcases various art exhibitions, for example: An exhibition on the Last of The Tattooed Headhunters of Nagaland

-The tribesmen of the popular Kiamniungan tribe laughing and celebrating their victory after a tug-and-war match
+The tribesmen of the popular Kiamniungan tribe laugh and celebrating their victory after a tug-and-war match

-Where most food stalls in the Hornbill festival sell a diluted and much lighter version drinks for tourists, the tribesmen often go for something much stronger.
-Not sure if it was actually a drink or I was fooled, they call it the “ORS”, and it tastes similar to how a neat Whiskey does
+Where most food stalls in the Hornbill festival sell diluted and much lighter versions of drinks for tourists, the tribesmen often go for something much stronger.
+Not sure if it was actually a drink or if I was fooled, they call it the “ORS”, and it tastes similar to how a neat Whiskey does

 The Hornbill festival is a great way to meet the tribes, interact with them, visit their villages and be blown away by their charming hospitality and friendliness.
 And not be mention, all the fun of the festival, where you’ll be participating in drinking, eating, singing, dancing and merrymaking.
 Again, if you want some best Hornbill Festival Photos, don’t feel shy and go close to tribal people.